wlcreate/LOCAL-NYC/README.md

  * React Router

  ## Build Status
- * This project was completed for the purpose of the project presentation deadline.
+ * This project was completed in 5 days for the purpose of the project presentation.

  ## Contributors
  * [Bella Evalle](https://github.com/BellaEvalle)